sjitech/iOS_Monitor_Location_Region_In_Background/README.md

 [SampleFreeApp/AppDelegate.swift](https://github.com/sjitech/iOS_Monitor_Location_Region_In_Background/blob/master/SampleFreeApp/AppDelegate.swift)

-The `requestAlwaysAuthorization()` will show a popup to let user choose "Agree" or "Disagree"
+The `requestAlwaysAuthorization()` will show a popup to let user choose "Allow" or "Not Allow"

 ```
     let locm = CLLocationManager()